MUSICOLOGY & ETHNOMUSICOLOGY GRADUATE STUDENTS

 jlabarg5@umd.edu

-research interests: experimental music, 20th- and 21st-century music, intersection of music and literature, adaptation studies
+research interests: adaptation studies, intersection of music and literature, experimental music, 20th- and 21st-century music, fan studies

 Thi Lettner